Bachelor of Science (BS) in Health Services Management and Leadership

 Field Placement and Community Service

 In addition to a bachelor’s degree, many prospective health services managers have some experience working in a healthcare setting.
-At WVU, you will get that experience as part of our Health Services Management and Leadership program.
+At WVU, you will get that experience as part of our Health Services Administration major.

 All students complete field placement and capstone experiences as their culminating coursework.
 During their senior year, every undergraduate student completes an internship of a minimum of 125 hours in a health agency where they can put their classroom lessons to work.
 All students engage with agency partners, gain experience in the workplace and demonstrate acquisition of competencies.

 In addition to field placements, all undergraduate students complete a minimum 25 hours of community service by the start of their senior year, documented through iServe in the WVU Office of Service and Learning.
-Getting involved in the Student Association of Public Health is also a great way to get involved with service projects.
+Getting involved in the Student Association of Public Health and Delta Omega are also great ways to get involved with service projects.

 And when you’re ready to apply for jobs, our career development team is here to help.